 Project Narrative Using no more than two or three sentences, describe the relevance of this research to public health.
 In this section, be succinct and use plain language that can be understood by a general, lay audience.

-Re-replication as a diagnostic and predictive tool to analyze genome instability in cancer
+Re-replication as a diagnostic and predictive tool to analyze instability in cancer

 Specific Aims.
 The development of aggressive, resistant, or relapsing disease from a benign initiating tumor reflects the inherent genome instability of transformed cells.
 Genome instability manifests as chromosome translocations, gene amplifications, insertions, deletions, point mutations, and changes in ploidy.
 Identifying the extent and nature of a tumor’s genome instability at the time of diagnosis represents a potentially powerful biomarker to predict the likelihood that the tumor will acquire the potential for angiogenesis and metastasis or develop drug resistance and relapse.
 We have shown that, unlike normal cells, transformed cells constitutively re-utilize DNA replication origins within a single cell division cycle, an abnormal phenomenon known as ‘re-replication.’1,2 Uncontrolled re-replication is a potential source of endogenous double-strand DNA breaks that could drive many types of chromosome alterations.
 Not all cancer cell lines have the same propensity to undergo re-replication however, suggesting that similar differences may exist among tumors in vivo.3-5 We hypothesize that different re-replication frequencies among tumors promote different mutation rates and mutation spectra that are relevant to cancer patient outcomes.